Meta-nilpotent knot invariants and symplectic automorphism groups of free nilpotent groups: Comparison to Dehn-Nielsen embedding

-We will make the comparison in the form of a diagram.
-Starting from a fibered knot $K$ with monodoromy $\phi_K \in \mathcal{M}_{g,1}$, the monodoromy $\tau$ obtained in Theorem \ref{bb1279} is equal to $ \mathrm{DN}(\phi_K )$ by the construction of $ \tau$.
+We now make the comparison in the diagram \eqref{khkh2} below.
+Starting from a fibered knot $K$ with monodromy $\phi_K \in \mathcal{M}_{g,1}$, the monodromy $\tau$ obtained in Theorem \ref{bb1279} is, by construction, equal to $\mathrm{DN}(\phi_K)$.
 Let $M$ be an integral homology sphere.
-The above discussion can be summarized in the form of the following commutative diagram:
+The above discussion can be summarized in the following commutative diagram:

-Here, the vertical maps are the correspondences between a knot $K$ and a ($p$-localized) monodoromy $\tau$.
-To conclude, the right vertical map is an extension of the correspondence between a fibered knot and the monodoromy.
+Here, the vertical maps represent the correspondences between a knot $K$ and its ($p$-localized) monodromy $\tau$.
+In particular, the right vertical map extends the classical correspondence between a fibered knot and its monodromy.

 This diagram is suggestive.
-For example, it is natural to pose the question of injectivity and the image of the right vertical map.
-One can easily show that the left vertical map is injective; in particular, knot invariants using $\tau$ can completely classify fibered knots.
+For instance, it is natural to ask about the injectivity and the image of the right vertical map.
+The left vertical map is easily seen to be injective; in particular, knot invariants derived from $\tau$ can completely classify fibered knots.
 However, the right vertical map is not injective.
-For example, if $ K'$ is a knot with Alexander polynomial $\Delta_{K'}=1$, the localized monodoromies of $K$ and of the connected sum $K \sharp K'$ are equal by construction.
-However, it is a problem whether the restrictions on the sets of alternating knots or of $\Q$-homologically fibered knots are injective or not.
-Here, a knot $K \subset M$ is said to be $\Q$-{\it homologically fibered}, if twice the Seifert genus of $K$ is equal to deg$\Delta_K$.
-As is known (see, e.g., \cite{MM}), every (pseudo-)alternating knot is $\Q$-homologically fibered; all knots with less than 12 crossings are $\Q$-homologically fibered, except $11_{n34},11_{n42},11_{n45}, 11_{n67},11_{n73}, 11_{n107}, 11_{n152}$; see \cite{CL}.
+For example, if $K'$ is a knot with Alexander polynomial $\Delta_{K'} = 1$, then, by construction, the localized monodromies of $K$ and $K \sharp K'$ coincide.